andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 We couldn't possibly be going *all the way up there*.
 It looks an insurmountable task.
 1,500 more feet to fight gravity.
 100 calories of potential energy.

+Part around the cliff mountainside

 <h4 class="article-subheader">Trains Are So Cool, Part Deux</h4>
 The Fl&aring;m Railway has been described as "the most beautiful train journey in the world".
-Starting at Fl&aring;m, a town of 400 residents at the southeastern tip of the *Sognefjord*, the railway winds 2,841 ft up the Halling Valley to Myrdal.
+Starting at Fl&aring;m, a town of 400 residents at the southeastern tip of the *Sognefjord*, the railway winds 12.6 miles and 2,841 vertical feet up the Halling Valley to the cozy town of Myrdal.

-It's soon made clear that we picked the wrong side of the train.
-Not to say this side is bad, it's just all the best bits are out the windows opposite to our position.
+As the electric beast begins its skyward journey we quickly realize that we picked the wrong side of the train.
+Not to say this side is bad, it's just all the best bits are out the windows across the aisle from our position.
 In that station sit two surly septuagenarian women occupying one third of the inventory of a 6-seat alcove.

+As the train

 Trains are so cool because you can talk about the steepness of a hill like "18 in 1" and say things like "rolling stock".